 - All commercial vehicles, including delivery trucks and moving vans, require a permit to use DCR parkways – including Soldiers Field Road, Park Drive, Memorial Drive, VFW Parkway, Nantasket Avenue, and the like.
 Download a short term or annual permit application.

-Short Term Roadway Permit Application
+Short Term Roadway Permit

-Annual Roadway Permit Application
+Annual Roadway Permit

-- A research project may also require review, approval, or permitting from other local and state agencies, such as: Massachusetts Division of Fisheries & Wildlife; Mass Historical Commission; or the local Conservation Commission, depending on the location and scope of the project.
+- A research project may also require review, approval, or permitting from other local and state agencies, such as: Massachusetts Division of Fisheries & Wildlife; Massachusetts Historical Commission; or the local Conservation Commission, depending on the location and scope of the project.

 - DCR reviews applications on a rolling basis; please note that applications must be received at least 30 days in advance.
 See the Research Letter for the research program requirements.
 Complete and submit the Research Application form.